Football: Liverpool reach League Cup quarters after 10-goal thriller against Arsenal

 Remarkably, that wasn't the end of the scoring and Origi acrobatically volleyed Liverpool's equaliser in stoppage-time, setting the stage for their shoot-out success.

+Daniel James was fouled by Marcos Alonso and Rashford stepped up to send Willy Caballero the wrong way from the spot for his sixth goal of the season.

+Michy Batshuayi equalised from long-range in the 61st minute, but Rashford's superb 30-yard free-kick won it for United in the 73rd minute.

-Aston Villa moved into the last eight with a 2-1 win over local rivals Wolves at Villa Park.
+Aston Villa moved into the last eight with a 2-1 win over local rivals Wolves.

-Anwar El-Ghazi put Villa ahead and, after Patrick Cutrone's equaliser, Ahmed Elmohamady bagged the winner.

 Fourth round: